-Pitt assistant vice chancellor turns to VPO for a customized construction project management software solution, powered by the Microsoft Office 365 apps his team already uses.
+Pitt assistant vice chancellor turns to VPO for a customized construction project management software solution, powered by the Microsoft 365 apps his team already uses.

 Owen Cooks is the assistant vice chancellor of planning, design and construction at the University of Pittsburgh.
 He oversees those three business units and an annual $100 million capital projects budget for the 145-acre main campus in the Pittsburgh neighborhood of Oakland, as well as four western Pennsylvanian regional campuses, which comprise 400 existing buildings.